Back to Blog

 Time restrictions:

-• Timezone-aware (voter's timezone, not campaign's)
+• Timezone-aware (the voter's timezone, not the campaign's)

-• Prevents sending during restricted times
+• Prevents sending during restricted windows

-• Configurable by state law
+• Configurable by state law; see when to send political texts

 Learn more: